Harley-Davidson Servi-Car (1932-1973)

 The optional tow bar was useful for picking up and returning cars to a repair shop.
 It was attached to the front of the bike, then attached to the rear bumper of a car.
 This allowed a single employee to ride out to the client's car, and tow the Servi-car back behind it to the shop.

-When not in use, the tow bar was often stored in the cargo box.
+When not in use, the tow bar was either propped up on the forks or stored in the cargo box.

 Servi-Car Brakes